The Placement Process

 Possible sources of funding

-The Department of Education, Training and Employment (DETE) offers Beyond the Range - Professional Experience Grants to support high achieving pre-service teachers to undertake a professional experience in a rural or remote Queensland State School.
+The Department of Education and Training (DET) offers Beyond the Range - Professional Experience Grants to support high achieving pre-service teachers to undertake a professional experience in a rural or remote Queensland State School.
 All enquiries should be directed to DETE.

 Pre-service teachers are encouraged to apply for the QUT Alumni Rural and Remote Bursary to assist with travel and accommodation costs associated with rural and remote placements.
 Should the pre-service teacher be awarded a bursary, a condition of acceptance is that they will work with QUT to promote the opportunities and experiences available in rural and remote settings.
 This may include documenting their experience on professional experience in visual or written forms, and promoting rural and remote professional experiences at QUT events.
 Please refer to the additional criteria listed and complete the application form to apply.
 Note an application for both Regional Rural and Remote Professional Experience Application Form and Alumni Rural and Remote Bursary must be completed and submitted at the same time to the PEO.